Frojd/Serverless-Node-Dynamodb-Boilerplate/README.md

 # Serverless-Node-Dynamodb-Boilerplate

-This is node.js api boilerplate for serverless with dynamodb.
+This is Node.js based serverless api boilerplate with built in dynamodb support

 ## Features